EmanueleAucone/SLAM_Tutorial-ETH_RSS/docs/source/index.rst

 ETH Zürich - Robotics Summer School

-Check out the :doc:`usage` section for further information about how to install and the :doc:`parameters` for executing the project.
+Check out the :doc:`usage` section for further information about how to install and execute the project.

 .. note::